Watch2Give/watch2give-polkadot-transfer/README.md

     substrate-contracts-node

-    GitHub PATs for secure push
+    GitHub PATs for secure pushing

 Summary

-We chose the longer but production-ready path: cargo + ink! + Substrate + Polkadot.js.
-The repo now supports asset transfer, contract building, and is ready for integration with Asset Hub and parachain XCM workflows.
+This repo was set up by @zcybersense to future-proof Watch2Give with a real-world, scalable smart contract architecture.
+By going beyond Remix and building with cargo, ink!, and Substrate-native tooling, the repo is now fully equipped to handle asset transfers and pave the way for Asset Hub & XCM integrations.